-This project supported the intent of the Metropolitan Council to better understand the industrial water use needs of private well water users in an eleven county area including Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright counties.
+This project supported the intent of the Metropolitan Council to better understand the industrial water use needs of private well water users in an 11-county area including Anoka, Carver, Chisago, Dakota,

+Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright counties.
 Through this project, the Metropolitan Council and MnTAP worked to identify opportunities for industrial water conservation as well as factors that motivated implementation of operational changes to capture water conservation savings.
 The project helped to fill an existing knowledge gap in water conservation data in the metropolitan area.
 Data gained from this project will be used in water supply planning projections for the metropolitan area.
-Private industrial water users received site-specific water conservation recommendations and will continue to be followed up with through at least 2015 to see if additional assistance is useful.
-Website specifically at the direct augmentation of White Bear Lake with water from the major rivers in the region.
-This study has been carried out with input from and engagement with local stakeholders, including community public water utilities, through a water supply work group.
-This group continues to meet regularly to discuss the study along with other water supply topics of importance to group members.
+Private industrial water users received site-specific water conservation recommendations and will continue to be followed up through at least 2015 to see if additional assistance is useful.